Convert Excel Columns to Rows for Easier Analysis

 Key Points & Takeaways

-• Excel Transpose function can switch the orientation of rows and columns without needing to retype the data.
+• The Excel Transpose function can switch the orientation of rows and columns without needing to retype the data.

 • Use the Transpose feature in Excel formulas or with paste options.
 Be aware that there are differences based on the method used.